 They will represent a more concrete and specific example of what you want to achieve, with stated deadlines and objectives.

 Note that you might have several different levels of objectives aligned to each other at your corporate strategy level.

-The corporate planning process ends with the definition of KPIs which will allow corporate strategists to understand and adjust strategy based on results.
+The corporate planning process ends with the definition of KPIs which will allow corporate strategists to track and adjust the strategic objectives based on results.

 Note: We've deliberately omitted 'Projects' from our corporate strategy model.
 This is because projects should not generally exist in a corporate strategy.
 Instead, projects would commence at either the business level or the functional level of your strategy.

-Corporate strategy provides your company with the essential conceptual tools required to succeed in competitive markets.
-Taking the time to understand corporate strategy, as well as organizational strategy as a whole, will quickly yield benefits that are quantifiable, as well as offering insights into the operation of your organization as a whole.
+Corporate strategic planning provides your company with the essential conceptual tools required to succeed in competitive markets.
+Taking the time to plan a well structured corporate strategy will quickly yield benefits that are quantifiable and provide insights into the operation of your organization as a whole.

 Download our guide on “How to write a strategic plan” that hundreds of companies use to kick off the development of their corporate strategy.